gunnpeeps/gunnpeeps.github.io/README.md

-#gunnpeeps.github.io
+# Gunnpeeps

-Gunnpeeps hopefully will be a quick website for our friend group. haha github go brrrr
+This website is disabled and archived.
+It no longer is functional.
+It formerly was a quick test chat app for gunn peeps.